 Trading in the equity market has become one of the prominent income sources for many individuals.
 People trade in shares and securities to make good money regularly.
 If the traders are able to get their position right in the stock market, nothing can stop them from being wealthy and rich.
 One such segment where traders are very active in the futures and options segment.
 In this article, we will present a future and options tutorial where the beginners can learn how things play out in this segment.
-In addition, you will also learn about the difference between futures and options.
+In addition, you will also learn about what is future and option in stock market and how to trade in futures and options.

 Firstly, let us understand the meaning of F&O